Jaswanthpotluri/Style-genie/README.md

-# Style-genie
+# Style-Genie
-It is an ai powered Skin tone out fit recommendation using deep learning and api
+It is an Intelligent model which predicts Skintone and recommends outfit based on skintone,gender and occation using Deep Learning and API.